byronwall/excel-vba-book/book/03 charting/03-02 obtaining a reference.md

 ### obtaining a reference to a Chart

-When working with CHarts, teh first task is typically to get a reference to an existing chart -- unless you are creating a new chart.
+When working with CHarts, the first task is typically to get a reference to an existing chart -- unless you are creating a new chart.
 To obtain a reference to a chart, there are a handful of ways of doing it depending on what your spreadsheet contains and how it's structured.

 THe main ways to do it are:

 * Use the `ActiveChart` object
 * Use the `Selection` object -- this is highly depending on what is selected
-* Use teh `ChartObjects` object
+* Use the `ChartObjects` object
     * If you know which chart you want, you can supply an index; this works great if there is only a single chart - `ChartObjects(1)`
     * If you want to do something to all charts, you can iterate this object
-    * If you have named teh chart (more on that later) you can supply the name as the index - `ChartObjects("SomeChart")`
+    * If you have named the chart (more on that later) you can supply the name as the index - `ChartObjects("SomeChart")`
 * The `Workbook.Sheets` object if your charts are contained in their own sheets
     * Same as above, you can access via a numeric index, name, or iterate through all of them